karlosos/rzeczpospolita_telegram_bot/README.md

 Rzeczpspolita.pl bot is a RSS reader that notifies the telegram channel of new articles on the rp.pl website every 10 minutes.

+This app can be also easily changed to your liking, e.g. for reading another site feed.
+Change the `RSS_URL` in the `index.html` and fix the `db.js` if your RSS feed has other properties.

 Requirements:

 - MongoDB (I am using free plan on [mongodb.com](https://www.mongodb.com/))